-John began his Indoor Climate Control career at New Hampshire Vocational Technical College, in Manchester, New Hampshire, in 1980.
-With his completion of the 400-hour Oil Burner Technology program he was hired by a ‘Mom & Pop’ legacy fuel company – Tenney Fuels, Inc., in Concord.
-Tenney’s focus was to sell quality fuel products with exceptional oil burner installations and service.
+John began his Indoor Climate Control ("HVAC") career at New Hampshire Vocational Technical College, in Manchester, New Hampshire, in 1980.
+With his completion of a 400-hour Oil Burner Technology program he was hired by a ‘Mom & Pop’ legacy fuel company: Tenney Fuels, Inc., in Concord.
+Tenney’s focus was sales of quality fuel products and exceptional oil burner installations and service.

-After 3-1/2 years at Tenney, John returned to school at New Hampshire Technical Institute, in Concord full-time, in the Fall of 1984, as he worked part-time for another legacy fuel company in Concord, Ferns Energy Centers.
-Both companies were founded in the late 30s and 40s as coal suppliers, then, switched to oil products only in the 1970s.
-As a service and installation technician, John expanded his job description to include fuel delivery and was capable of delivering as much as 10,000 gallons per day.
+After 3-1/2 years at Tenney, John returned to school full-time at New Hampshire Technical Institute, in the Fall of 1984 and worked part-time for another legacy fuel company in Concord: Ferns Energy Centers.
+Both companies were founded in the late 30s and 40s as coal dealers, and fuel oil and kerosene was added to their products offering in the '70s.
+John expanded his job description at Ferns to include fuel delivery and was capable of delivering as much as 10,000 gallons per day.

-By 1988, John had worked for 2 other ‘HVAC’ companies, Desmarais Refrigeration and Bill Trombley Plumbing and Heating, then, started his own heating contracting company, Best Heating Company and changed to Best Heating Corp. in the early 1990s.
+By the end of 1988, John had worked for 2 other ‘HVAC’ companies, Desmarais Refrigeration and Bill Trombley Plumbing and Heating, but needed greater challenge, so started his own heating contracting company, Best Heating Corp.

-In 1996, John became an independent inventor of hand tools for the plumbing & heating trade, and in 1999 had signed 2 License Agreements with Taco, Inc., a manufacturer of heating components, for what would become the industry standard for connecting forced hot water heating system circulators to threaded and soldered piping.
-A few years of royalties allowed John to take a hiatus from HVAC work to finish 4 years of Mechanical Engineering and Business Management studies at NHTI.
+In 1996, John became an independent inventor and in 1999 signed 2 License Agreements with Taco, Inc., a manufacturer of heating components, for his flanges and flanged valves associated with forced hot water heating system circulators.
+A few years of royalties allowed John to take a hiatus from HVAC work to finish the Business Management degree with Mechanical Engineering studies at NHTI.
 He graduated with a 3.92 GPA.